 The Internet continues to provide an outlet for seniors to not only research health plans and source information but gain access to online reviews and ratings.
 Our survey found that more than 50% of seniors said they are at least “somewhat likely” to look up online reviews of the plan/company, and 53% of seniors surveyed believed that a company’s review score would “very likely or likely” impact their decision to buy a plan from that company.
 For some tips on creating a smart online review management strategy, check out a recent blog post.

 If you’d like to learn more about how Media Logic can help plan your Medicare AEP marketing or New-to-Medicare marketing campaigns and strategies – let’s have a conversation!
-Contact Jim McDonald, director of business development at 518-456-3015.
+Contact Jim McDonald, head of strategic growth at 518-940-4882.